cocoflan/crx2xpi-ffext/README.md

 # crx2xpi-ffext
 Convert Chrome Web Extensions to Firefox

-Major differences between two browsers lies in `manifest.json`.
+Major differences between two browsers are related to `manifest.json`.
 This Flask website automatically converts it to make Chrome extensions compatibble with Firefox.
 You could deploy it on your own web server so as to avoid the redundancy of Firefox's `web-ext` dependencies and share it with others.
 However, according to Mozilla's suggestion, developers should avoid providing others with their own API Key/Secret to sign an extension.
-You can sign for them or let them use at their own risk.
+Every website user should use at her own risk.

 Quite often, migrating to Firefox involves much more than the JSON work.
 You should use safe JS libraries, like jQuery 2+, in order to meet Mozilla's validation requirements.